-Setting Up a Company in Portugal – General Information
+Setting up a Company in Portugal – Overview

 Drafting articles of association alongside every other document such as copies of passports, special forms, and specimen signatures are requirements anyone applying to own a newly registered business in Portugal must have.
 The process also involves going through certain public notary procedures and completing all the paperwork required from the registered office that takes care of registering companies in Portugal.
 For any company formation process to go through in Portugal, it is mandatory to have a bank account plus an accountant.
 For a comprehensive and better understanding of this information and requirements, our specialist agents in charge of creating companies in Portugal are readily available to assist with full information and assistance.